teserakt-io/e4-doc/content/getting-started/go/4-going-further.md

 	if token := mqttClient.Connect(); token.WaitTimeout(time.Second) && token.Error() != nil {
 		panic(fmt.Sprintf("failed to connect to mqtt broker: %v", token.Error())) }

-	// Protect and send the command to our 2 clients via MQTT
-	// if err := protectAndSendCommand(mqttClient, "alice", aliceKey, setTopicKeyCmd); err != nil {
-	// 	panic(fmt.Sprintf("failed to protect command: %v", err))
-	// }
-	// fmt.Println("Topic key have been set for alice!")

-	// if err := protectAndSendCommand(mqttClient, "bob", bobKey, setTopicKeyCmd); err != nil {
-	// 	panic(fmt.Sprintf("failed to protect command: %v", err))
-	// }
-	// fmt.Println("Topic key have been set for bob!")

 	// Protect and send alice's topic key to our 3 clients: for _, client := range []string{"alice", "bob", "eve"} {